The increase in blood pressure within a vein system called the portal venous system.

 - Angiogram (an x-ray test that takes pictures of the blood flow within a particular artery).

-Before the TIPS or DSRS procedure, your doctor may ask you for other tests, which may include an electrocardiogram (a test that records your heart’s electrical activity), a chest x-ray, or additional blood tests.
+Before the TIPS or DSRS procedure, your doctor may ask you for other tests, including an electrocardiogram (a test that records your heart’s electrical activity), a chest x-ray, or additional blood tests.

-If your doctor thinks you will need additional blood products (such as plasma), they will be requested at that time.
+If your doctor thinks you will need additional blood products (such as plasma), they will be requested.

 What happens during the TIPS procedure?

-During the TIPS procedure, a radiologist makes a tunnel through the liver with a needle, connecting the portal vein to one of the hepatic veins (veins connected to the liver).
+During the TIPS procedure, a radiologist tunnels through the liver with a needle, connecting the portal vein to one of the hepatic veins (veins connected to the liver).
 A metal stent is placed in this tunnel to keep it open.

 How successful is the TIPS procedure?